Goal Exceeded for $50 Million Private Sector Affordable Housing Campaign

-To address the affordable housing shortage, Foundation For The Carolinas kickstarted a new privately financed Charlotte Housing Opportunity Investment Fund with a $5 million program-related investment, the largest of its kind in FFTC’s history.
+The affordable housing shortage is why Foundation For The Carolinas started the privately financed Charlotte Housing Opportunity Investment Fund in spring 2018 with a $5 million program-related investment, the largest of its kind in FFTC’s history.
 Thanks to generous donors, the fund exceeded its $50 million fundraising goal in September 2019 and currently stands at $53 million.

-The announcement followed the City of Charlotte’s placement of a $50 million bond referendum on the ballot in 2018 to dramatically boost its publicly financed Housing Trust Fund.
-The referendum was overwhelmingly approved by voters in November 2018.
-The Foundation's goal is to match the City's public investment with $50 million from the private sector.
+The fundraising campaign followed the City of Charlotte’s placement of a successful $50 million bond referendum on the ballot in 2018 to dramatically boost its publicly financed Housing Trust Fund.

-The Charlotte Housing Opportunity Investment Fund will aim to lessen the growing affordability gap to develop housing that serves residents in a range of incomes – including moderate, low and extremely low-earning households.
+The privately financed Charlotte Housing Opportunity Investment Fund aims to lessen the growing affordability gap to develop housing that serves residents in a range of incomes – including moderate, low and extremely low-earning households.
 Local Initiatives Support Corporation, also known as LISC, will hold and manage the Charlotte Housing Opportunity Investment Fund, which will work in tandem with the City’s trust fund.